tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 {: #top-stack title="SSL at top of label stack."}

 > The SSL can also reside at the bottom of the label stack.
-For example, the VPN service label may also be used as an SSL which allows steering of traffic towards one or more egress PEs over the same slice aggregate.
+For example, the VPN service label may be used as an SSL to allows packets within the same VPN to be associated with the same slice aggregate. traffic towards one or more egress PEs over the same slice aggregate.
-In such cases, one or more service labels MAY be mapped to the same slice aggregate.
-The same VPN label may also be allocated on all Egress PEs so it can serve as a single SSL for a specific slice policy.
-Alternatively, a range of VPN labels may be mapped to a single slice aggregate to allow carrying multiple VPNs over the same slice aggregate as shown in {{bottom-stack}}.
+One or more service labels MAY be mapped to the same slice aggregate so traffic destined to different Egress PEs of the same VPN gets mapped to the slice aggregate.
+In other cases, a single VPN label if allocated on all Egress PEs for a VPN can serve as a SSL in the slice policy.
+A range of VPN labels can also be mapped to a single slice aggregate to allow carrying multiple VPNs over the same slice aggregate as shown in {{bottom-stack}}.